chrisgaun/k8s-in-cloud-hands-on-training/docs/build-cluster.md

 `make get-kismatic-for-mac` or `make get-kismatic-for-linux`

+## 3. Kismatic-cluster.yaml changes

-Now update the `kismatic-cluster.yaml` in the root directory with the following changes,
+Now update the `kismatic-cluster.yaml` in the root directory with the following changes:

+Ensure that the absolute path referred to by `ssh_key` points to the location of the `ssh/cluster.pem` file in your cloned copy of the repository.

 Add the IP address of Master1 to `ip`, `load_balanced_fqdn` and `load_balanced_short_name` below